signalfx/otelworkshop/docs/apm/workshop-steps/prep.md

-# Workshop Preparation

-## Step 1: Log in to your Splunk Observability account to identify token/realm
+## Log in to your Splunk Observability account to identify token/realm

 Check your [Splunk Observability Account](https://app.us1.signalfx.com/o11y/#/home) (your welcome email has this link) and identify your TOKEN and REALM- these are available in the profile menu in your Splunk Observability account.
 Note that the realm component i.e. `us1` may be different for your account based on how you signed up.